Irregular cusps of ball quotients: Classification of discriminant groups

 \subsection{Acknowledgements}

-The author would like to express his sincere gratitude to Shouhei Ma for useful discussion and his warm encouragement.
-He also would like to thank Tetsushi Ito, his advisor, for his constructive suggestions, and Reimi Irokawa and Yuki Yamamoto for their assistance for complicated calculations of Appendix in this paper.
-This work is supported by JST ACT-X JPMJAX200P.
+The author would like to express his sincere gratitude to Shouhei Ma for helpful discussions and warm encouragement.
+He also would like to thank Tetsushi Ito, his advisor, for his constructive suggestions, and Reimi Irokawa and Yuki Yamamoto for their assistance with the complicated calculations in the Appendix of this paper.
+Finally, he is deeply grateful to the anonymous referees for helpful suggestions to make the exposition more readable.